-\textbf{Ablation Experiments} We evaluate PERL on the Aishell-1 and DoAD datasets under different ablation settings as shown in Table \ref{tab:abla}: (1) removing the length predictor and using only the length of the 1-best prediction, (2) removing the Pinyin encoder, and (3) using only the 1-best prediction during correction.
+\textbf{Ablation Experiments.} We evaluate PERL on the Aishell-1 and DoAD datasets under different ablation settings as shown in Table \ref{tab:abla}: (1) removing the length predictor and using only the length of the 1-best prediction, (2) removing the Pinyin encoder, and (3) using only the 1-best prediction during correction.
 Our findings show that removing the Pinyin encoder or relying solely on the N-best results significantly degrades performance.
 Furthermore, removing the length predictor during correction results in even more significant performance degradation, as the language model needs to rephrase the sentence into shorter or longer sequences.

-\textbf{Case Study} ASR N-best Correction example is shown in Table \ref{tab:case}, PERL could calculate the correct length and incorporate Pinyin knowledge to recover the wrong token \chinese{松} (\pinyin{sōng}, pine) into \chinese{宗} (\pinyin{zōng}, sect) since they share similar Pinyin.
-At the same time, the ReLM model failed by correcting this into \chinese{块} (\pinyin{kuài}, piece) since it cannot leverage Pinyin information, and the 1-best result was unable to provide potential corrections when compared to N-best results.
+\textbf{Case Study.} ASR N-best Correction example is shown in Table \ref{tab:case}, PERL could calculate the correct length and incorporate Pinyin knowledge to recover the wrong token \chinese{松} (\pinyin{sōng}, pine) into \chinese{宗} (\pinyin{zōng}, sect) as they share similar Pinyin.
+At the same time, the ReLM model failed by correcting this in \chinese{块} (\pinyin{kuài}, piece) since it cannot use the Pinyin information, and the 1-best result is unable to provide potential corrections compared to the N-best results.

-\textbf{Latency Analysis} Beyond correction accuracy, inference efficiency is also evaluated, a key requirement for deployment in real-world ASR scenarios.
+\textbf{Latency Analysis.} Beyond correction accuracy, inference efficiency is also evaluated, a key requirement for deployment in real-world ASR scenarios.
 On a single NVIDIA 3090 GPU, lightweight encoder-based PLMs achieve the fastest speeds per input (MacBERT: 1.67 ms, ReLM: 2.87 ms).
 The PERL pipeline introduces only minor overhead (3.09 ms) while lowering CER, offering a strong balance between speed and accuracy.
 In contrast, large generative LLMs are substantially slower (hundreds of ms) and thus less practical for latency-sensitive ASR correction.